Ceterai/Ceterai.github.io/MyEnternia/Wiki/Determined/README.md

 # Determined

 You feel like nothing can stop you.
+Alta:

 Applied by following items: